halelitzhaki/card-game-simulator/README.md

 # Card Game Simulator

-This project is a C++ implementation of a card game simulator, featuring classes for players, cards, and game mechanics.
+This project is a C++ implementation of a card game simulator in CLI, featuring classes for players, cards, and game mechanics.
 It includes a demonstration of gameplay to showcase the interactions between these components.

 ## Features